BadMagic100/TheRealJournalRando/README.md

 This mod adds items and locations for every journal entry that is not included in base rando/itemchanger, with the exception of Shade, which is automatically granted as usual when gaining the Hunter's Journal.

-This readme is broken into 3 major sections:
+This readme is broken into 4 major sections, ordered by importance:
 * [Items, Costs, and Locations](#Items-Costs-and-Locations) explains the ItemChanger items, locations, and costs added by this mod. **This section is highly recommended reading whether you are developer using these in your own mod or a player using the randomizer